-A GP will probably need specialist help in making a diagnosis of dyspraxia.
-This may come from occupational therapists, child health specialists (paediatricians), physiotherapists, clinical psychologists, neurologists and educational psychologists.
+Specialist advice is usually needed to make a diagnosis of dyspraxia.
+This may come from occupational therapists, child health specialists (paediatricians), physiotherapists, clinical psychologists, neurologists, and educational psychologists.

 Assessment will be made of whether a child has missed the usual milestones of development, issues with co-ordination and motor skills.

 Checks may be made for other problems and conditions, such as cerebral palsy, to rule them out.

 The NHS dyspraxia diagnosis check-list will look for all these issues: